 Many substances are eliminated by the kidneys if they are filtered and not reabsorbed or if they are actively secreted by the tubules into the urine.
 Filtration occurs freely for smaller molecules (<5000 Da) that are not highly bound to plasma proteins such as albumin.
 Phenobarbital is such a substance.
 For such substances to be excreted effectively, they must remain largely in the tubular fluid as they traverse the nephron.

-If a substance is cleared by filtration and kidney function is good, it is important to maintain that level of function ...
+If a substance is cleared by filtration and kidney function ...